-One major element of the Jubilee celebration for Catholics is making pilgrimage.
+One major element of the Jubilee celebration for Catholics is making a pilgrimage.
 For some, that may involve going to Rome, where international pilgrims traditionally visit the Holy Doors of the four great basilicas (Saint Peter, Saint Paul Outside the Walls, Saint Mary Major, and Saint John Lateran).
-For most others, though, local Jubilee pilgrimages can be made to diocesan or eparchial cathedrals, churches, and/or religious sites.
+For most others, local Jubilee pilgrimages can be made to diocesan or eparchial cathedrals, churches, and/or religious sites.

-If headed to Rome for the Jubilee of Musical Bands:
+If headed to Rome for the Jubilee of Choirs:

-Should you or your ministry/group/community decide to travel to Rome, in particular for the Jubilee of Musical Bands (May 10-11, 2025), the following may be helpful:
+Should you or your ministry/group/community decide to travel to Rome, in particular for the Jubilee of Choirs (Nov 22-23, 2025), the following may be helpful:

 - You can develop a trip on your own or go through a licensed tour operator that specializes or has experience in religious travel.
 The latter option may cost extra, but it can save a local organizer time; additionally, those operators may have existing connections with vendors and may be able to advise on travel concerns.
-PLEASE NOTE: The USCCB does not endorse nor identify any licensed tour operator as the official U.S. tour operator. - The official Jubilee events for musical bands, beginning May 10 (see here), include the Opening Mass, Jubilee rites through Holy Doors, the Day of Reconciliation, an Evening Vigil, and the Closing Mass.
-Participating in these activities will offer pilgrims the full Jubilee experience. - Pilgrims and groups may also consider additional activities, either planned on their own or events hosted by organizations, apostolates, episcopal conferences, or movements. - Prepare in a manner similar to a World Youth Day, with liturgies, retreats, devotional and service experiences, community building, catechesis, and fundraising, as needed.
+PLEASE NOTE: The USCCB does not endorse nor identify any licensed tour operator as the official U.S. tour operator. - The official Jubilee events for choirs, beginning November 22, include opportunity to go through the Holy Doors in Rome, singing for evening Masses and concerts, and a Jubilee Mass presided over by the Holy Father.
+Participating in these activities will offer pilgrims a full Jubilee experience. - Pilgrims and groups may also consider additional activities, either planned on their own or events hosted by organizations, apostolates, episcopal conferences, or movements.

+- Prepare in a manner similar to a World Youth Day, with liturgies, retreats, devotional and service experiences, community building, catechesis, and fundraising, as needed.
 Take time for silent prayer, with the Blessed Sacrament, but also musical prayer for which the Liturgy of the Hours is especially suited.
 Recommended resources can include: The Abbey Psalms and Canticles and The Divine Office Hymnal.
-These texts provide musical sources for prayer and reflection.

-- If your ensemble performs a type of repertoire that is fitting for a concert inside of a church, it may be worth making arrangements to schedule a musical performance in a church in Rome or the surrounding area. - Practical travel preparation will be essential, especially since the Jubilee of Musical Bands (and other Jubilee events in 2025) in Rome are expected to draw very large crowds.
-This particular event will also take place in a hot and humid time of year, so it is important that pilgrims recognize causes, symptoms, and support for dehydration, sickness, and heat exhaustion should they arise. - Pilgrims should bring backpacks, comfortable shoes, appropriate summer clothing, necessary medications and supplies, and resources that aid in pilgrim prayer.
+These texts provide musical sources for prayer and reflection. - If your choir sings a type of repertoire that is fitting for a concert or liturgy inside of a church, it may be worth making arrangements to schedule a musical performance or to sing at Mass in a church in Rome or the surrounding area. - Practical travel preparation will be essential, especially since the Jubilee of Choirs (and other Jubilee events in 2025) in Rome are expected to draw very large crowds.
+This particular event will take place during a time of year with mild to cool weather, so it is important for pilgrim groups to be prepared for fluctuations between warm and cold weather.
+As with any traveling group it is important to be prepared in case anyone experiences symptoms of illness or dehydration. - Pilgrims should bring backpacks, comfortable shoes, appropriate clothing for warm or cool weather, necessary medications and supplies, and resources that aid in pilgrim prayer.
 Packing light is essential. - After returning home or to the United States, take time for prayer and theological reflection on the graces of God received during the pilgrimage to Rome.
 If you went as a group, continue to gather in the weeks and months following the trip to support one another and coordinate missionary actions.

-If coordinating a local pilgrimage within the United State for musicians:
+If coordinating a local pilgrimage within the United States for choirs:

-It is highly recommended to make pilgrimage to one's own diocesan or eparchial cathedral or other church(es) or religious site(s) designated by the bishop or eparch.
+It is recommended to make a pilgrimage to one's own diocesan or eparchial cathedral or other church(es) or religious site(s) designated by the bishop or eparch.